-Results 1–10 of 28 for "Psychology Topic"X related to "Letters: November 2009" Refine Your Search Refine Your Search TopicTherapy (7)Stress (4)Emotional health (3)Trauma (3)Children (2) 27 more... [+] Disability (2)Ethics (2)Law & psychology (2)Teens (2)Women & men (2)Addictions (1)ADHD (1)Aging (1)Alzheimer's (1)Anxiety (1)Bipolar disorder (1)Death & dying (1)Depression (1)Eating disorders (1)Human rights (1)Military (1)Personality (1)Post-traumatic Stress Disorder (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Shyness (1)Sleep (1)Socioeconomic status (1)Suicide (1)Violence (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 28 Previous 1 2 3 ...
+Results 1–10 of 28 for "Psychology Topic"X related to "Letters: November 2009" Refine Your Search Refine Your Search TopicTherapy (7)Stress (5)Emotional health (3)Trauma (3)Women & men (3) 28 more... [+] Children (2)Disability (2)Ethics (2)Law & psychology (2)Teens (2)Violence (2)Addictions (1)ADHD (1)Aging (1)Alzheimer's (1)Anxiety (1)Bipolar disorder (1)Death & dying (1)Depression (1)Eating disorders (1)Human rights (1)Lesbian, gay, bisexual, transgender (1)Marriage & divorce (1)Military (1)Personality (1)Post-traumatic Stress Disorder (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Shyness (1)Socioeconomic status (1)Suicide (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 28 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Women & MenMen and women are basically alike when it comes to personality, thinking ability and leadership.
 The differences in these aspects that do exist may reflect social expectations, not biology.Psychology Topic 2.SuicideSuicide is the act of killing yourself, most often as a result of depression or other mental illness.
-Learn about suicide warning signs and steps to prevent suicide.Psychology Topic 3.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 4.Workplace IssuesWork defines people in the most basic way, which is one reason retirement is so difficult for many people.
-Other issues include matching people and jobs, finding ways to reduce workplace stress and studying motivation and job satisfaction.Psychology Topic 5.Eating DisordersEating disorders are abnormal eating habits that can threaten your health or even your life, including anorexia nervosa, bulimia nervosa and binge eating.
-Psychology Topic 5.Death and DyingPsychologists can assess mood, mental functioning and pain at the end of life; treat depression, anxiety and other mental health problems; provide end-of-life counseling to the dying and their families; and advocate for good medical care.Psychology Topic 8.SchizophreniaSchizophrenia is a serious mental illness characterized by incoherent or illogical thoughts, bizarre behavior and speech, and delusions or hallucinations, such as hearing voices.Psychology Topic 7.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic Previous 1 2 3 ...
+Learn about suicide warning signs and steps to prevent suicide.Psychology Topic 3.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 4.Eating DisordersEating disorders are abnormal eating habits that can threaten your health or even your life, including anorexia nervosa, bulimia nervosa and binge eating.
+Psychology Topic 5.Death and DyingPsychologists can assess mood, mental functioning and pain at the end of life; treat depression, anxiety and other mental health problems; provide end-of-life counseling to the dying and their families; and advocate for good medical care.Psychology Topic 6.SchizophreniaSchizophrenia is a serious mental illness characterized by incoherent or illogical thoughts, bizarre behavior and speech, and delusions or hallucinations, such as hearing voices.Psychology Topic 7.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic 8.StressStress can interfere with normal living, damage your physical health or cause difficulties with concentration or mood.
+Psychology Topic 9.TraumaTrauma is an emotional response to a terrible event like an accident, rape or natural disaster.
+Reactions such as shock and denial are typical.
+Longer term reactions include unpredictable emotions, flashbacks, strained relationships and even physical symptoms.Psychology Topic 10.Human RightsHuman rights are rights to which all human beings are inherently entitled.
+APA’s vision statement includes serving as an effective champion of the application of psychology to promote human rights.Psychology Topic (January 2011) Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 28 for "Psychology Topic"X related to "Letters: November 2009"